KirtiPratihar/LEETCODE-HARD-SOLUTIONS/README.md

 ## Overview

 This repository contains solutions to **LeetCode Hard** level problems, implemented using Python and organized in Jupyter notebooks.
 The goal is to practice problem-solving and enhance coding skills in a structured way.
-Each notebook provides a clear explanation, code implementation, and some test cases to verify the solution.
+Each notebook provides a clear explanation, code implementation, and some test cases to verify the solution..

 ## Repository Structure